 We have used ZEN-3694 in three clinical trials, a single agent trial, and a Phase 1b/2a combination trial in mCRPC with enzalutamide, which both have been completed, and a Phase 1b/2a combination trial in TNBC with talazoparib, which is ongoing.
 These trials are described below.
 Zenith announced in July 2020 the participation in a University of California San Francisco ("UCSF") principal investigator led Phase 2 clinical trial in androgen receptor ("AR") independent and AR dependent mCRPC patients who have progressed on an AR signaling inhibitor ("ARSi").
 For this trial, UCSF is also collaborating with Merck who is providing financial support and Keytruda.
 Patients will be dosed with a triple combination of ZEN-3694, Merck's PD-1 antibody, pembrolizumab, and Pfizer's ARSi, enzalutamide.
 The first patient was dosed in March 2021.

 Also, Zenith has recently entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") to develop ZEN-3694 for multiple oncology indications.
 The first clinical study is in resistant ovarian cancer combining ZEN-3694 with Bristol Myers Squibb ("BMS") checkpoint inhibitors nivolumab and ipilimumab.
 BMS is a co-collaborator for this study and dosing for this study is expected to start by calendar Q4 2021.
+The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute will evaluate the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma and is expected to start in calendar Q1 2022.
 Furthermore, Zenith also expects to enter into multiple additional clinical studies under the CRADA over the coming year.
-In addition, we conduct research and development related to our epigenetics platform technology, supporting the development of ZEN-3694.
-We also hold royalty preferred shares of Resverlogix, as described on page 6 under "Resverlogix Royalty Preferred Shares".